getify/You-Dont-Know-JS/async & performance/ch3.md

 If promises have a genuine limitation, it's more that they don't really offer a line-item choice as to which trustability protections you want/need or not -- you get them all, always.

-Nevertheless, if we grant that a promise is generally a *little bit slower* than its non-promise, non-trustable callback equivalent -- in places where you feel you can justify the lack of trustability -- does that mean that promises should be avoided across the board, as if your entire application is riddled with nothing but must-be-utterly-the-fastest code possible?
+Nevertheless, if we grant that a promise is generally a *little bit slower* than its non-promise, non-trustable callback equivalent -- assuming there are places where you feel you can justify the lack of trustability -- does that mean that promises should be avoided across the board, as if your entire application is riddled with nothing but must-be-utterly-the-fastest code possible?

 Sanity check: if your code is legitimately like that, **is JavaScript even the right language for such tasks?**

-Another subtle issue is that promises make *everything* async, which means that some immediately (synchronously) complete steps still defer advancement of the next sequence step to a microtask.
+Another subtle issue is that promises make *everything* async, which means that some immediately (synchronously) complete steps still defer advancement of the next step to a Job (see Chapter 1).
 That means that it's possible that a sequence of promise tasks could complete ever-so-slightly slower than the same sequence wired up with callbacks.

 Of course, the question here is whether these potential slips in small amounts of performance are *worth* all the other articulated benefits of promises we've laid out across this chapter?